dogzz9445/ADBForwarder/README.md

 # ADBForwarder

+This folk executes Oculus Quest 2 ALVR Client automatically and the execution script is as below
+> am start -n alvr.client.quest/com.polygraphene.alvr.OvrActivity

 Console application designed to handle forwarding TCP Ports (using [ADB](https://developer.android.com/studio/command-line/adb)) between your PC and Quest/Go HMDs, over USB

 Specifically made for use with [ALVR](https://github.com/alvr-org/ALVR), for now.
 Supports the Oculus Go, Quest 1 and 2